 Hosting of commercial sites on DU's servers

 Commercial sites (sites selling services or goods other than university owned and operated businesses like the Bookstore) are not allowed.
 Hyperlinks to URLs for commercial sites hosted at other locations, e.g. "We thank our generous supporter, Joe's Coffee," are allowed as long as the commercial site is not located on DU owned or operated servers.
 Such links to sponsors of a unit can only be placed on the page as a courtesy to the sponsor; they can not be sold and/or exchanged for goods or services in lieu of cash as this would represent a prohibited commercial activity on our servers.

 Why we have these policies

 Domain name maintenance also requires maintenance of e-mail addresses that users might think are associated with the domain name.
 Both the maintenance of the domain names and the associated e-mail maintenance are time consuming and labor intensive.
-University Technology Services does not have the staff to provide such support and maintenance.
+Information Technology does not have the staff to provide such support and maintenance.